 This is called severing the joint tenancy.
 Here is the simple process, including registering property or land at the Land Registry.

-- Get a letter signed by all the owners, agreeing to the change.
+- Write a letter signed by all the owners, agreeing to the change.
 It should state:

 - If one or more of the owners refuses to sign or cannot be found, then you are expected to make efforts to find him or her and send a message like the one above but with text edited to: